alex-berman/BKOS-py/README.md

 ```commandline
 pytest .
 ```
-# Demo
+# Demos
+For a web-based demo, see https://dev.clasp.gu.se/mindtone/

-This repo contains a very simple "hello world" demo which can be tested in the command line by running
+This repo also contains a very simple "hello world" demo which can be tested in the command line by running

 ```commandline
 bkos interact